jacobo/being_present/slides.md

 # Family

 !SLIDE[bg=family/shiva.jpg]
-# Shiva
+&nbsp;

-.notes Not the indian God, just the middle name my Yoga-obsessed aunt gave to my cousin.
+.notes Shiva.
+Not the indian God, just the middle name my Yoga-obsessed aunt gave to my cousin.
 Which he now goes by Took my on my first Surf.
 He was living in a shack his artist friend built, with ilegal plumbing.
 Over worked as an architect, on the fritz with his girlfriend at the time.
 Surfing every morning.
 Loving Life.

 !SLIDE[bg=family/jbird.jpg]
-# J-Bird
+&nbsp;

-.notes My lifelong surf companion.
+.notes J-Bird.
+My lifelong surf companion.
 My Wife.
 An Obsession with perfection.
 And with surfing.
 A roller-coaster of emotion as an Addict who rages at the need to surf.
 And is SOO excited when she finally catches that first wave.
 Her stoke never fades.

 !SLIDE[bg=friends/beachkooks.jpg]
 # Friends

 !SLIDE[bg=friends/cynthia.jpg]
-#Cynthia
+&nbsp;

-.notes Surfing is My Drug
+.notes Cynthia: Surfing is My Drug

 !SLIDE[bg=friends/chris.jpg]
-#Chris
+&nbsp;

-.notes keeps me sane (or less insane)
+.notes Chris: Surfing keeps me sane (or less insane)

 !SLIDE[bg=friends/post-mago-surf.jpg]
+&nbsp;

-#Post-Mango Surf
+.notes Post-Mango Surf

 !SLIDE
 # Work
+&nbsp;

-(surf before you go to work)
+.notes surf before you go to work

 !SLIDE[bg=ed/yellow.jpg] align-left
-# Ed
+&nbsp;

 .notes I knew him as "Director of engineering".
 Opened my eyes to surfing new places, exploring.
 Surfing in the winter.
 Trying new boards One of the first time's Ed and I surfed together I can only recently started at Brontes.
 He asked me "How are things"?
 I said "which, work? or surf?"
 He replied, oh well surf I guess.
 Clearly you understand what's more important.
 .notes It's critical to always mix work and surfing.
 The yellow board, a big hull shaped by Ryan Lovelace, was picked up while I was in LA, repairing COSs and meeting customers.
 I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
 In between each session, I repaired a COS.
 It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.

-!SLIDE align-left
+!SLIDE[bg=bgquotes.jpg] center align-left
 ## It's critical to always mix work and surfing.
-## The yellow board, was picked up while I was in LA, repairing COSs and meeting customers.
+## The yellow board, was picked up while I was in LA.
+I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
-## I rode it at Ricon, County Line, Topanga Canyon and Cardiff Reef.
-In between each session, I repaired a COS.
+## In between each session, I repaired a COS.
 ## It's more complicated than sending a tech or paying shipping on a new board, but, that's far less satisfying.
+--- Ed

+!SLIDE
+# Find your Faith
+## What is your source of presence?

 !SLIDE[bg=scene/sanpancho.jpg]
 # Surf Lifestyle